-The Trust is a unit investment trust designated Smart Trust, Enhanced Value II Trust, Series 11.
-The Sponsor is Hennion & Walsh, Inc. The Trust consists of a fixed, diversified portfolio of publicly traded common stock of companies and closed-end investment companies.
+The Trust is a unit investment trust designated Smart Trust, Strategic Growth & Income Trust, Series 7.
+The Sponsor is Hennion & Walsh, Inc. The Trust seeks to provide investors with the possibility of capital appreciation and current dividend income through investment in an unmanaged, diversified portfolio of publicly traded common stock of companies and of closed-end investment companies.
+The Sponsor cannot assure that the Trust will achieve this objective.
 The minimum purchase is generally 100 Units for individual purchasers and for purchases by certain custodial accounts or Individual Retirement Accounts, self-employed retirement plans, pension funds and other tax-deferred retirement plans (may vary by selling firm).